petehunt/react-howto/README.md

 If you just want to get things done with React, **you can skip learning ES6**, or try to pick it up along the way.

+You may see some talk about ES6 classes being the preferred way to create React components.
+This is untrue.
+Most people (including Facebook) are using `React.createClass()`.

 ## Learning routing

 “Single-page applications” are all the rage these days.
 These are web pages that load once, and when the user clicks on a link or a button, JavaScript running on the page updates the address bar, but the web page is not refreshed.
 Management of the address bar is done by something called a **router**.